apisec-inc/releases/docs/index.md

 	- APIsec converter will now register the password protected spec urls. e.g. https://<Username>:<Password>@<URL>

-!!! bug "Fixes"
+!!! success "Fixes"

 	- Scan details page refresh button improved
 	- Available license validation improved on UI
 	- Notification icon hidden for non-admin users

 ## APIsec - Jan 20th, 2022
+!!! danger "Security"

+	- Basic test auth issue fixed.
+	- CVSS score null issue and test creds validation issue fixed.
+	- Sensitive data exposure L2 variable injection fix

 !!! tip "Features"

 	- Log4j category introduced: The Log4j vulnerability allows malicious attackers to execute code remotely on any targeted computer.
 	- Skip Filing Vulnerability feature launched: This feature will allow you to skip the vulnerabilities for selected categories.
 	- Filter added for managed playbooks: This will allow users to filter the playbooks by bot or user.

-!!! bug "Fixes"
+!!! success "Fixes"

 	- Page break 404 error on payloads tab fixed.
 	- Page break 404 error on invite guest user fixed.
 	- Test and save all auth bugs fixed.
 	- Delete env button hidden for master environment, this is an improvement.
-	- CVSS score null issue and test creds validation issue fixed.
 	- Default values (status and active) removed for the new auth before saving.
-	- Basic test auth issue fixed.
 	- The High severity color changed to orange.
 	- Snack bar messages remodified for bulk auth and test all auth.
-	- Sensitive data exposure L2 variable injection fix

 ## APIsec - Jan 12th, 2022

+!!! danger "Security"
+	- Jira bug logging issue fixed.
+	- Reset password issue fix.
+	- Injection strings in post playbooks are fixed.
+	- Invalid Auth SQL Injection fix.
+ 	- Injections are fixed for Windows, Linux and XSS.

 !!! tip "Features"

 	- Notification feature launched: Track all the required product information (e.g. project credentials not working etc)
 	- Forgot password feature enhanced.

-!!! bug "Fixes"
+!!! success "Fixes"

 	- Autocomplete off for environment auth fields.
 	- Issuetracker issue fix, the creds disappear when a new environment is selected.